srv/stereo_slam/README.md

 * `left_info_topic` - Left info camera topic (type sensor_msgs::CameraInfo).
 * `right_info_topic` - Right info camera topic (type sensor_msgs::CameraInfo).
 * `min_displacement` - Min displacement between graph vertices (in meters).
 * `min_matches` - Minimun number of descriptor matches to consider a matching as possible loop closure.
-If you don't have loop closings, try to decrese this parameter (minimum value = 8).
+If you don't have loop closings, try to decrease this parameter (minimum value = 8).
 * `min_inliers` - Minimum number of inliers between loop closing candidates.
-If you don't have loop closings, try to decrese this parameter (minimum value = 7).
+If you don't have loop closings, try to decrease this parameter (minimum value = 7).

 ### Other parameters (do not touch by default) ###